ghun131/truc-lam-meditation-course-for-adult/README.md

 - [x] Get sheet by name, not by using `getActiveSheet`# truc-lam-meditation-course-for-adult
 - [x] Filter duplicated names and date of birth for kids
 - [x] Dynamic content such as current year, target students..., etc coming from "Lưu trữ"
-- [ ] Apply dynamic content to the form so that the user only needs to fill data to the sheet "Lưu trữ"
+- [x] Apply dynamic content to the form so that the user only needs to fill data to the sheet "Lưu trữ"
+- [ ] Update `testSendBusFeePaymentReminder` function to remind payment about 2 days after registration but still before payment deadline